 Research areas in 5G Technology

 We are currently on the cusp of 5G rollout.
-As industry experts predict, 5G deployments will gain momentum, and the accessibility of 5G devices will grow in 2020.
+As industry experts predict, 5G deployments will gain momentum, and the accessibility of 5G devices will grow in 2020 and beyond.
 But as the general public waits for mass-market 5G devices, our understanding of this new technology is continuing to develop.
 Public and private organizations are exploring several research areas in 5G technology, helping to create more awareness of breakthroughs in this technology, its potential applications and implications, and the challenges surrounding it.

 What is especially clear at this point is that 5G technology offers a transformative experience for mobile communications around the globe.
 Its benefits, which include higher data rates, faster connectivity, and potentially lower power consumption, promise to benefit industry, professional users, casual consumers, and everyone in between.
 As this article highlights, researchers have not yet solved or surmounted all of the challenges and obstacles surrounding the wide scale deployment of 5G technology.
 But the potential impact that it will have on the entire matrix of how we communicate is limited only by the imagination of the experts currently at its frontier.